 Styes and Chalazion

 A stye and a chalazion both appear as bump that grows on the eyelid margin or inside the eyelid.
 A stye is caused by a bacterial infection on the eyelash follicle or in an oil producing gland on the eyelid.
 Styes are painful to the touch, and can cause swelling of the eyelid.
 A chalazion forms when an oil gland in the eyelid clogs up.
 They are typically not painful, and do not cause the eyelid to swell.
 Styes and chalazions can be easily removed in the office with the use of a local anaesthetic.

 A sebaceous cyst is a slow growing, benign cyst, often white or light in color.
 As with papillomas, they are often found on the eyelids, face and neck and can be easily removed with a simple, in-office procedure.

-Xanthelasma are yellowish flat lesions that commonlynoccur on the upper and lower eyelids.
+Xanthelasma are yellowish flat lesions that commonly occur on the upper and lower eyelids.
 They contain an accumulation of fatty material called lipids.
 Though these lesions contain lipids, they are often not associated with increased cholesterol or lipid levels in the blood.

 A nevus is a benign, pigmented growth, elevated in appearance, often congenital and can be present on upper or lower eyelids.
 They may become more heavily pigmented or become cystic during adolescence or young adulthood.
 Nevi have a low malignant potential and may or may not require removal.

-Seborrheic Keratosis are common skin growths disturbances of the elderly.
-They are characterized by the formation of pigmented, oily, crust-like lesions that appear to be stuck onto the epidermis.
-They are composed of a proliferation of benign cells with a tendency to form pseudocysts within the mass of the lesion.
-These benign lesions carry no increased risk for malignant transformation.
+Seborrheic Keratosis are common skin growths often found on the elderly.
+They are characterized by the formation of pigmented, oily, crust-like lesions that appear to be stuck onto the skin.
+They are composed of a proliferation of benign cells that carry no increased risk for becoming malignant.